reahl/reahl/reahl-doc/doc/tutorial/bootstrap/pagelayout.rst

    :pyobject: GridBasicsPage.add_two

-In order to really appreciate the power of :class:`~reahl.web.bootstrap.grids.ResponsiveSize`, you will really have to fire up the example and play around with it.
-The example here includes different pages -- this page is the first called "Stacked to Hirozontal".
+In order to really appreciate the power of :class:`~reahl.web.bootstrap.grid.ResponsiveSize`, you will have to fire up the example and play around with it.
+The example here includes different Views -- this View is the first called "Grid basics".

 TODO: we need at least on screenshot here - of the large window.